Radu D. Rosetti: Early years

-The Paharnics son Rosetti-Max was the author of light comedies that appeared in Convorbiri Literare, dubbed the "father of Romania's theatrical revue".
+Max was the author of light comedies that appeared in Convorbiri Literare, dubbed the "father of Romania's theatrical revue".
 He was also National Theater chairman, replacing the playwright Ion Luca Caragiale for a time.
-"Max" was a collaborator of poet-satirist Iacob Negruzzi, who married his sister Maria; another one of Radu's paternal aunts, Ana, was the second wife of culture critic Titu Maiorescu.
+A collaborator of poet-satirist Iacob Negruzzi, he married Negruzzi's sister Maria; another one of Radu's paternal aunts, Ana, was the second wife of culture critic Titu Maiorescu.
 Radu D. Rosetti, who described himself as Maiorescu's nephew "by marriage", was born to Dimitrie and Natalia when the couple was unmarried; however, they did marry during the child's infancy.
-The couple divorced some time after, and, as literary historian George Călinescu suggests, this event imposed a "rough life" on Radu, explaining why he, an aristocrat, maintained "quasi-proletarian" customs and sympathies.
+The couple divorced around 1889, with "Max" fathering two daughters, Noemi and Florica, from his second marriage, to Alexandra Costovici.
 Rosetti-Max died in France in October 1934, the result of a car accident.

-As noted by Rosetti Jr in a 1942 article, "I never made a fuss about my boyar's rank."
+As literary historian George Călinescu suggests, the parental split imposed a "rough life" on Radu, explaining why he, an aristocrat, maintained "quasi-proletarian" customs and sympathies.
+Rosetti himself noted in a 1942 article that: "I never made a fuss about my boyar's rank."
 He proudly listed himself as a "democrat" like C. A. Rosetti, founder of the left-liberal movement and "some kind of a cousin to my grandpapa".
 The same was noted by his younger friend Victor Eftimiu: "A boy of select birth, [Rosetti] did not linger in that scornful Olympus of his caste, but rather gave himself, spent himself, a troubadour and proletarian, wherever he found impetus, suffering, elation."
 The poet confessed that the only exception he ever made to his personal standards of "earning my few distinctions with the sweat of my brow" was when he visited a rich relative, Nicolae de Rosetti, and humored his genealogical pride in exchange for gifts of cash.
 Unusually, Rosetti was a contemporary of his homonymous relatives, social historian Radu Rosetti (1856–1926) and General Radu R. Rosetti (1877–1949).
 As early as 1914, he was making efforts to distinguish himself from the former.
 Since Rosetti the soldier was also engaged in writing, Radu D. joked to his readers: "If you liked my little work, know that I'm me [...], Radu D. Rosetti.
 If not, then I wasn't me, [...] but my homonym, General Radu Rosetti.
 Phone him at his house and call him names."
 Repeatedly confused with the general by reviewers such as George Panu, he adopted the initial "D." (signaling his patronymic) as a distinguishing mark.